All Saints' Chorister Program

 Welcome to the chorister program at All Saints’ Episcopal Church and Day School.
 All Saints’ offers a unique choral program which embraces the tradition of children’s voices.

-This new program is based on the Royal School of Church Music (RSCM) curriculum entitled “Voice for Life.”
-Within the guidelines of the RSCM (www.rscm.com), children form the soprano section of an inter-generational choir, while the alto, tenor, and bass parts are sung by adults.
-The choristers will sing music of the greatest composers of sacred music, such as Palestrina, Bach, Handel, Mendelssohn, Brahms, Bruckner, and Howells.
+Our program is based on the Royal School of Church Music (RSCM) curriculum entitled “Voice for Life.”
+Within the guidelines of the RSCM, children form the soprano section of an inter-generational choir, while the alto, tenor, and bass parts are sung by adults.

-This new chorister program at All Saints’ will provide youth with a musical education which includes music theory, music history, and vocal training.
-In addition, choristers learn about the liturgy and history of the church.
-While all choristers and their families are welcomed and encouraged to participate fully in the life of All Saints’ parish, church membership is not required, nor do you have to be Episcopalian.
+The All Saints’ Chorister Program provides youth with a supreme musical education which includes music theory, vocal training, sight singing, and ear training.
+In addition, they learn skills that last a lifetime: citizenship, leadership, focus, team- work, patience, and self-discipline.
+While all choristers and their families are welcomed and encouraged to participate fully in the life of All Saints’ parish, church membership is not required, nor do you have to be an Episcopalian.